Skip to content

 5. Stop trying and just breathe.

 This sounds crazy, but lying awake getting mad because you can’t sleep is counterproductive.
-The professional advice is to get up, do something relaxing then return to bed.
+The professional advice is to get up, do something relaxing in dim light, then return to bed when you feel sleepy again.
 It can also be helpful to remove any visible clock from the bedroom so that you’re not counting the hours until your sleep-deprived self has to get up for work.
+A slow breathing pattern can help signal safety to the nervous system.

 6. Keep a ‘Worry List’.

 Sometimes our days are so busy that the quietness of bedtime offers our brain an ideal opportunity to present things to worry about.
-One way to reduce this tendency is to remind yourself that things will feel better in the morning (they will!) and write the concerns down on a worry list.
-Your brain knows that you won’t forget it, and hopefully will stop the harassment.
+One way to reduce this tendency is to remind yourself that things will feel better in the morning and write the concerns down on a worry list with a simple next step.
+Your brain knows that you won’t forget it, and that can make it easier to let the thought go for tonight.
+Keep the list outside the bedroom if possible.

 7. Customise your caffeine hit.

 Contrary to what you might expect, caffeine is not ‘one size fits all’ when it comes to sleep.
 It depends on things like your baseline level of anxiety and your genetic ability to metabolise caffeine.
 Everyone knows someone that uses espresso as a nightcap, whereas others must avoid caffeine after lunchtime or shun it completely.
-A good starting point is avoiding caffeine for four hours before bedtime.
+A good starting point is avoiding caffeine for four hours before bedtime, then adjusting earlier if you still feel wired.

 8. Is alcohol your friend or foe?

 Alcohol is a double-edged sword.
-It can help you fall asleep, but then leads to a disrupted and ineffective sleep.
+It can help you fall asleep, but then often leads to disrupted and ineffective sleep later in the night.
 Like caffeine, the literature suggests a four hour break between wine and bedtime.
+If you do drink, aim to finish earlier and hydrate so your sleep is less fragmented.

 9. Keep your body in motion!